SAP-samples/multi-cloud-html5-apps-samples/managed-html5-runtime-jwt-kyma/README.md

 ## Description

 This is an example of an SAP Fiori app that is accessed by a managed application router and a backend component that runs in the Kyma runtime.
 The SAPUI5 app is exposed to an SAP Launchpad service and is visible in the content manager of the launchpad.
-The app is deployed to the HTML5 Application Repository via the Cloud Foundry environment and uses the Authentication & Authorization service (XSUAA service) and the destination service.
+The app is deployed to the HTML5 Application Repository via the Kyma runtime and uses the Authentication & Authorization service (XSUAA service) and the destination service.
 The backend component accepts incoming requests and returns the payload of the decoded JWT token (if available) at `/be`.